Skip to content

 If you're working toward weight loss or fitness goals, the higher protein recommendations are especially relevant.
 Protein supports muscle retention during weight loss, keeps you fuller longer, and requires more energy to digest than carbohydrates or fat.
 Our High Protein Meal Plan is designed with these principles in mind — balanced macros, real ingredients, and nothing artificial.

-What do the 2025-2030 dietary guidelines say about added sugar?
+What do the 2026 dietary guidelines say about added sugar?

-Is full-fat dairy now recommended?
+Is full-fat dairy recommended now?

 The Bottom Line

-Whether you follow these guidelines to the letter or simply use them as a general compass, the core advice is sound: eat real food, prioritize protein, load up on vegetables, and minimize the packaged stuff.
+Whether you follow these guidelines to the letter or simply use them as a general compass, the core advice is consistent: eat real food, prioritize protein, load up on vegetables, and minimize the packaged stuff.
 It's not complicated, but it does require intention — and that's where meal planning and preparation make all the difference.

-2. U.S. Department of Health and Human Services and U.S. Department of Agriculture.
+• U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 Dietary Guidelines for Americans, 2025-2030.
 January 2026.

-3. Aleccia J. Here's what's in new dietary guidelines from the Trump administration.
+• Aleccia J. Here's what's in new dietary guidelines from the Trump administration.
 PBS NewsHour.
 January 7, 2026.

-4. Howard J, Dillinger K. New US dietary guidelines urge less sugar, more protein.
+• Howard J, Dillinger K. New US dietary guidelines urge less sugar, more protein.
 CNN.
 January 7, 2026.

 « Back to Blog